History of Düsternbrook Guest Farm

 Today there are more than 200 guest farms and lodges, over 300 hunting farms and many communal and private conservancies in Namibia.
 After 12 years Marga stopped the guest farm and for the next 20 years the farm was used only as a cattle and sustainable hunting farm.
 In 1986 the present owner, Johann Vaatz, took over and in 1993 he reopened the guest farm.
 To become more independent of the weather (rainfall) and to relieve the soil, he is moving more towards sustainable use of wildlife.
 The cattle monoculture is reduced, to the advantage of the game.

-Johann reintroduced game species such as ostrich, giraffe, zebra, and rhino, that had been here in pre-colonial times but were shot out by the very early cattle farmers and settlers.
+Johann reintroduced game species such as ostrich, giraffe and zebra, that had been here in pre-colonial times but were shot out by the very early cattle farmers and settlers.
 He also has introduced other Namibian species that did not live here due to lack of natural water.
 Today, game such as waterbuck and impala also do very well since we have many water tanks and open reservoirs.